-This body employs New Zealand Halloysite, the whitest burning kaolin available.
+This body employs New Zealand Halloysite, a super-white-burning kaolin.
 To that it adds the highest quality ceramic plasticizer available.
 The full throwing version is a no-compromise product.
 It is the most translucent, the strongest, the whitest and the most plastic clay body you likely have ever used!
-At the same time it dries well.

 Disclaimer: The price of Polar Ice is a reflection of how expensive it's materials are and how difficult it is to pug.
 Notwithstanding that, we do not have filter-pressing, pre-pugging and stainless-steel pugging equipment (if we did the price would be far higher).
 Even if we did have such equipment this body would be too sticky to filter-press or pre-pug.
 This means that there may be some isolated specks.
 Still, it is far whiter and cleaner than any other product we make.

 Using Polar Ice is more of a commitment than other bodies.
 Compromises are required, expectations are different.

 Plasticity: Polar Ice is extremely plastic.
 Others claim to be plastic, but they use the word in a relative sense (meaning "a little less short than other really flabby porcelains").
 Do not attempt to use Polar Ice if it is too soft, stiffen it before use to experience the full plasticity and best drying.

 Stiffness: To properly pug it we must run it too soft (you will notice this if you buy a newer run).
 However, it will stiffen over time, so older runs might be too stiff.
 Consider keeping a box of stiffer material around so you can wedge it together will softer to get the right consistency.
 Failing that, reduce water content on a very clean plaster surface or leave a lump under a cloth over night or longer.
 It is imperative to wedge different stiffnesses together well or throwing will be adversely affected.